dashdotdotdashdotdot/MyBlog/content/_index.markdown

 # The Valuation Space Blog

 ### Good investments start with good valuations!
 Good things come from good investments!
 And vice-versa!
+These posts vary in content and form.
+Some are summaries of a _note_ with a link to load it.
+A _note_ is a 2-3 page pdf with text, figure and tables.
+Other posts are summaries of a shiny notebook with a link to load it.
+A shiny notebook contains interactive graphs and tables.
+They may take a minute to load.
+Some posts are self contained and typically discuss methodological issues.

 ![](pagebreak6.png)

 ## Posts in reverse chronological order